AN IDEAL VISION ON K – 16 EDUCATION AND BEYOND

 Dropout Prevention and Student-Centered Operations

 Institutions across the world realize that the best way to help their students persevere in their education is to identify their specific needs and implement programs and operations to fill the gaps and minimize dropout rates.
 Presentation subtopics that fit in this category may include, but not be limited to: first-year advising programs, role of advisors or counselors in academic advising, time management software, executive functioning programs or courses, use of social media or video chat between instructors, advisors, and students, programs for teen mothers or single parents, and flexible school schedules.

 Many K-12 schools gear students toward four-year college or universities, but as the workforce changes, more and more professionals argue that college is not the right path for everyone.
 Presentation subtopics that fit in this category may include, but not be limited to: considering a gap year, career certifications or credentials, community college programs of study, career and technical education, apprenticeship opportunities, and tackling the “college only” mindset in schools.

 Schools partnering with different institutions in the community expands when, where, how and what students learn.
 It helps them apply what they learn in the classroom and prepares them for their future.
 Presentation subtopics that fit in this category may include, but not be limited to: contextualized learning experiences, college and career pathways, internships, apprenticeships, college-community engagement, college readiness programs, early college high schools, dual enrollment programs, programs of study, and college and career fairs.

 Student Support Services

 Non-academic factors play a major role on students’ persistence and thus impact their success in school and work.
-Presentation subtopics in this category includes, but is not limited to social support programs or systems, emotional support programs or systems, role of counselors, therapists and social workers, interventions for at-risk students, financial aid support, special needs services, and transition between each school year.
+Presentation subtopics in this category includes, but is not limited to social support programs or systems, emotional support programs or systems, financial aid support, role of counselors, therapists and social workers, special needs services, and transition between each school year.